Klantinteractie-Servicesysteem/Openpub/README.md

 $docker-compose exec wordpress wp plugin list
 ```

-## Documentation
+## Installation of the plugin
-Documentation is included in the general [KISS-documentation](https://kiss-klantinteractie-servicesysteem.readthedocs.io/).
+See the general [KISS-documentation](https://kiss-klantinteractie-servicesysteem.readthedocs.io/) for information about installation and activation of the plugin.